ORT Moscow Technology School, Gymnasium # 1540

 History and Traditions of the Jewish People

-This course is taught to the students from the 1st to the 4th grades for 3 hours per week within the framework of the Jewish lifecycle course.
-Students of the 4th grade have 1 more hour for studying Judaism within the framework of the state course “Fundamentals of Religious Culture and Secular Ethics”.
+This course is taught to the students as an interdisciplinary course within hebrew lessons, and supported by extra-curricular courses from the 1st to the 11th grades.
+Students of the 4th and 5th grades have one more hour for studying Judaism within the framework of the state course “Fundamentals of Religious Culture and Secular Ethics”.

 Jewish and Israeli Geography, Literature & Art